Flood Advisory issued for Dona Ana by NWS - NewsBreak

 Flood Advisory issued for Dona Ana by NWS

-Effective: 2021-08-27 18:45:00 MDT Expires: 2021-08-27 20:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-27 19:35:00 MDT Expires: 2021-08-27 21:30:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-In hilly terrain there are numerous of low water crossings which are potentially dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Target Area: Dona Ana The National Weather Service in El Paso Tx/Santa Teresa has issued a * Arroyo and Small Stream Flood Advisory for Northwestern Dona Ana County in south central New Mexico * Until 845 PM MDT. * At 642 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause arroyo and small stream flooding.
-Up to 2 inches of rain have fallen. * Some locations that will experience flooding include Hatch.alerts.weather.gov
+Remain alert for flooding even in locations not receiving rain.
+Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall.
+Target Area: Dona Ana The National Weather Service in El Paso Tx/Santa Teresa has issued a * Urban and Small Stream Flood Advisory for Central Dona Ana County in south central New Mexico * Until 845 PM MDT. * At 647 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Up to 2 inches of rain have fallen. * Some locations that will experience flooding include Organ and East Mesa.alerts.weather.gov

 Comments / 0